-NVivo calculates the Kappa coefficient individually for each combination of node and file.
+NVivo calculates the Kappa coefficient individually for each combination of code and file.

-If the two users are in complete agreement about which content of the file should be coded at the node, then the Kappa coefficient is 1.
+If the two users are in complete agreement about which content of the file should be coded to the code, then the Kappa coefficient is 1.
 If there is no agreement between the two users (other than what could be expected by chance), the Kappa coefficient is ≤ 0.
 A value between 0 and 1 indicates partial agreement.

 The Kappa coefficient is calculated as follows.
 (Note that the units of measure used in this calculation depend on the file type.
 For example, for documents the units of measure are characters, while for audios and videos the units of measure are seconds of duration.)